 Beneath many reactions lies identity: the need to feel competent, respected, valued, and safe.
 When identity feels threatened, defensiveness rises.
 Recognising what might feel at stake — for you and for the other person — allows you to respond with greater empathy and precision.

 What you intend and how it lands are not always the same.
-Courageous conversations require accountability for impact, not just clarity of intention.
 Being open to how your message is received builds trust and maturity into the exchange.

 6. Power and Context

 Every conversation exists within a broader system.
 Hierarchy, history, cultural norms, and organisational pressure all influence how safe someone feels to speak honestly.
-Ignoring context limits effectiveness.
-Acknowledging it increases fairness and psychological safety.
+By acknowledging this, you start to build trust and psychological safety.

 7. Energy and Presence

 Finally, how you show up matters.
-Your breath, posture, vocal tone, and pacing communicate as much as your words.
-Energy is contagious.
-When you regulate yourself, you influence the emotional climate of the room.
+Your breath, posture, vocal tone, and pacing communicate even more than your words.
+Energy is contagious and when you regulate yourself, you influence the emotional climate of the room.

 When we work with the full Iceberg, we move beyond surface-level correction into deeper leadership.
-We prepare not just our talking points, but our mindset.
-We manage not just the message, but the meaning.
+We prepare not just our talking points, but our mindset, and we start to manage not just the message, but the meaning.
 We listen not only to what is said, but to what is signalled.

 Leading the Conversation in the Moment